shukieshah/arXived/README.md

 See arXived live in action [here](https://shukieshah.github.io/arXived)!

+## Caveats

+Currently, the tool only supports scraping up to 1000 records at a time, due to API resource limits.
+Specifying a date range is entirely optional and will take significantly longer for earlier dates (pre 2019).
+Occasionally, a request might time out if the start date range is in the distant past and the chosen topic is very popular.

 ## Resources

 See the [arXiv API](https://arxiv.org/help/api) documentation for further information regarding how arXiv data is scraped.